-Although we are located in Saint George Utah, daily we get calls about e-commerce from all over the country, Salt Lake City, New York, Las Vegas, California to name a few.
-When these calls come in, usually the client has a lot of ecommerce questions about what they need to do in order to sell things online.
+As a worldwide company with offices all over the globe, we get international calls daily about e-commerce from all over the world -- Boise, Nigeria, Sri Lanka, New York, Las Vegas, Lagos, and California to name a few.
+When these calls come in, usually the client has a lot of e-commerce questions about what they need to do in order to sell things online.
 As an internet consulting company, we like to provide the best advice and recommendations we possibly can.
 The success of our customers is paramount.

 Typically when a customer calls us about a new or existing e-commerce project, we have more questions for them than they have for us.
-In this post I am going to try and go over some of these questions because they are things that anyone should think about when doing an e-commerce project.
-It doesn't matter what you are selling online, to be successful selling it you need to choose the right software to sell it.
-There is no one size fits all solution, and careful thought should be put in to make sure you choose a solution that works for you long term, and helps your company be successful.
+In this post, I am going to try and go over some of these questions because they are things that anyone should think about when doing an e-commerce project.
+Whatever you are selling online, to be successful selling it you need to choose the right software to sell it.
+There is no one-size-fits-all solution, and careful thought should be put in to make sure you choose a solution that works for you long-term, and helps your company be successful.

 Still the following are things we want to understand: